armory/documentation/docs/2. user guide/baking_images.md

 When a bake step executes, Spinnaker looks for a previously created image before baking a new one.
 It uses the set of packages (and their versions) that users specify in the bake stage configuration to determine if the bake is neccessary.

-You can force Spinnaker to always bake if you so desire by selecting the 'Rebake: Rebake image without regard to the status of any existing bake' checkbox on the bake stage configuration screen.
+You can force Spinnaker to always bake by selecting the 'Rebake: Rebake image without regard to the status of any existing bake' checkbox on the bake stage configuration screen.
 You also have the option when executing a pipeline manually to force rebaking.

 ## Bake and Copy vs Multi-region Bake

 There are two options for getting an image to multiple regions in AWS.
 A common practice outside of Spinnaker is to create your AMI and then copy it to the regions you need.
 However, Spinnaker by default will do a multi-region bake.
-Meaning, if you select more than one region, it will go through the process of creating an image in each region (spin up an instance, install the packages, etc).
+This means if you select more than one region it will go through the process of creating an image in each region (spin up an instance, install the packages, etc).

 There are trade offs to each approach.
 Generally, Spinnaker's default multi-region bake approach is faster than the bake and copy approach.
-However, if you need to limit all baking activities to one region, then there isn't much of a choice.
+However, if you need to limit all baking activities to one region then there isn't much of a choice.

 ## Custom Bake Scripts